 An international investor on its participation as co-investor in a consortium led by Tencent Holdings Ltd. and its affiliate Tencent Music Entertainment Group (NYSE: TME) in the acquisition of a 20 percent stake in Universal Music Group, a leading global music corporation, from Vivendi S.A. for an aggregate purchase price of EUR 6 billion.

 A London-based family office on its PIPE investment into a US$1.6 billion SPAC transaction of Hims, Inc. with Oaktree Acquisition Corp.
 (NYSE: OAC).

 Qatar Investment Authority (QIA) on its acquisition of a significant stake in Oryx Midstream Services (Oryx), the largest privately held midstream crude operator in the Permian Basin, from an affiliate of Stonepeak Infrastructure Partners in a US$550 million transaction.

 UASC, a global container shipping business, on its US$12.5 billion merger with German shipping company Hapag-Lloyd, an award-winning transaction with many innovative features.

 Certares, a New York-based private equity fund, on a number of transactions in the tourism and hospitality sectors including its acquisition of travel business Nirvana.

-Qatar Petroleum (QP) on the integration of its subsidiaries QatarGas and RasGas, a merger which created the largest LNG company in the world and on the IPO of Qatar Aluminum Manufacturing Company (Qamco), which owns a 50% stake in Qatalum, a joint venture between QP and Norwegian company Hydro.
+Qatar Petroleum (QP) on the integration of its subsidiaries QatarGas and RasGas, a merger which created the largest LNG company in the world and on the IPO of Qatar Aluminum Manufacturing Company (Qamco), which owns a 50 percent stake in Qatalum, a joint venture between QP and Norwegian company Hydro.